HigashikataZhangsuke/CSE220FinalProj/README.md

 # Mainly modified parts:

-1. The prefetechers of L2.
+1.The prefetechers of L2.
 According to the original paper, the l2 preftecher.c in scarab will be modified to record the results of the settings.
 As described in the paper, we use the same settings (8kb for each hot zone).

 2.Dcache stage part, to dynamically access data